Documentation

 Hardening Details

 Almighty Linux adopts a "Security by Default" philosophy, providing multi-layered protection from the kernel to the application layer.
+The system is hardened against local privilege escalation, side-channel attacks, network sniffing, and unauthorized hardware access.

 1. Kernel & Boot Security